ENCCS/qas2025/content/day0.md

 - Access to the QAS2025 project (we'll add you after you sign up)
 - Immediate access to the default freemium tier (which is already excellent!)
 - Hands-on experience with real European quantum hardware
+- **Pulse-level access will be unlocked during the school** for advanced quantum control

 **How to Get Started:**
 1. Find the exclusive signup link in your email